JeanBonheur01/MySQL_DataAnalystics/README.md

 ---
 ### Data Cleaning/Preparation

-In the initial data preparation phase, I performed the following tasks:
+In the initial data preparation phase, the following tasks were performed:
 1. Data loading and inspection
 2. Handling missing values
 3. Data cleaning and formatting.